 In addition to all of this, you're also able to choose the "Maximize Conversion Value" bidding strategy without a tROAS.
 This could be a good idea to start off, while you get an understanding of your campaign's ROAS as a whole.
 Once it performs well without a tROAS, then you can confidently set a target ROAS.

-Increasing revenue does not mean that Google is increasing spend.
+Increasing revenue does not mean that Google is increasing spending.
 In this case, Google is actually spending less to acquire higher revenue.
 Therefore, as you continue to increase your tROAS, you may see a dip in spend.
 This can make it tricky to scale using tROAS, as increasing your target may not necessarily push your Google Ads campaign to spend.

 If this is happening, it's a good idea to run the campaign at a Max Conversions to ramp up spend.
 Once spend is high enough, you can switch it again to a tROAS.
 Switch it back again once you see that spend is low again and you want to stop spending at a high cost.

 Although there are a lot of nuances when it comes to setting a Target ROAS on Google Ads, it is a valuable tool for businesses looking to generate a specific return on their ad spend.
 Depending on your business objectives, it's a great idea to dive into different bidding strategies, leaning on Google's automation to drive your efforts.
-By setting a target ROAS, you can push your campaigns to work towards your business's goals.
-Gain the centralized clarity you need by turning to Triple Whale, the purpose-built ecomOS for brands and agencies—get it today.